hopeocholi/security-patch-crashes/README.md

 # security-patch-crashes

 🏢 Company Context:
-A fintech startup, NovaPay, runs sensitive customer transaction services in a hybrid cloud environment.
+A fintech startup, runs sensitive customer transaction services in a hybrid cloud environment.
 Internal tools and monitoring dashboards are hosted on Hyper-V virtual machines running Windows Server 2022.
 A routine security patch applied by automation caused all 6 VMs to crash unexpectedly at exactly midnight over the past 3 nights.

-# 🚨 VM Crash Triggered by Midnight Security Patch (NovaPay Case Study)
+# 🚨 VM Crash Triggered by Midnight Security Patch (FinTech Case Study)

 **Date:** 2025-04-30
 **Reported By:** Operations Lead